c0wsaysmoo/plane-tracker-rgb-pi/README.md

 - [CPU heatsink](https://www.adafruit.com/product/3083)
 - [2x20 pin extender](https://www.microcenter.com/product/480891/schmartboard-inc-schmartboard-inc-short-2x20-female-stackable-headers-qty-4) to prevent the bonnet from resting on it
 - [Optional power button](https://www.microcenter.com/product/420422/mcm-electronics-push-button-switch-spst-red) (though not really necessary)
-- Soldering iron only required for PWM bridge or power button
+- Soldering iron only required for PWM bridge or power button (I've always soldered the bridge)
 - The case I built using a strip of 2in x 1/4in wood that I clampted and glued togother.
 - M2.5 machine screws to screw the bonnet onto the Pi and to screw the Pi onto the case from Ace Hardware.